 - Æ Ø Å: the peculiar Norwegian vowels

 - The spelling of Norwegian – write it the way you say it?

 - Tones and intonation – does it matter, and how?

-Your ability to learn a new language will always depend on your knowledge of other languages.
-It should not be any surprise that it is easiest to learn a language that is close to one that you already know.
 Norwegian is part of the Germanic language group, which English also belongs to.
-The English vocabulary has its origins from many different sources, but a large proportion is common to other Germanic languages.
-Through their presence, the Vikings also influenced the English language, bringing it even closer to Scandinavian.
-Window, egg, knife, guest and leg are words of Scandinavian origin; in Norwegian you say vindu, egg, kniv, gjest and legg.
+The English vocabulary has its origins from many sources, but a large proportion is common to other Germanic languages.
+Through their presence, the Vikings also influenced the English language, bringing it even closer to the Scandinavian languages.
+Window, egg, knife, guest and leg are actually all words of Scandinavian origin.
+If you translate them into Norwegian, you get this:

-Norwegian sentences – a little bit like English
+Norwegian sentences – a bit like in English

 But how do you make the sentences?
 As a matter of fact, Norwegian and English phrases often have the same word order.
 In Norwegian, you can say:

 Jeg har ikke vært der

 Which can be translated word by word into: